galligiuly/reddit_classifier/README.md

 #### Preamble

-This work comes from a TFM project I've done for my Master of Data Science form Kschool Madrid.
+This work comes from a TFM project I've done for my Master of Data Science from Kschool Madrid.

 In this version I have omitted the didactic and descriptioning steps and I've applied, in a more efficient way, improvements that I've been discovering and studying during the development of the master's final job.